What Are Nutrient-Dense Foods? 8 Options to Implement in Your Diet

 If you are on a low carbohydrate diet, keto diet, or paleo diet, you may also consider keto supplements to aid digestion.
 They support fat and protein digestion, minimizing digestive upset from high-fat meals.

-Nutrient-dense foods should make up a large part of your diet so you can reap the nutritional benefits from these foods.
+Nutrient-dense foods should make up a large part of your diet so you can reap the nutritional benefits of these foods.
 Also, to make the most of your healthy diet, consider supplementing with a digestive enzyme.

 - World Health Organization.
 Nutrient Profiling.; 2010.
 Accessed May 31, 2022. https://apps.who.int/nutrition/topics/profiling/en/index.html